Metrilo/custom-integration/README.md

 # Metrilo custom integration tutorial

-:warning: **This guide is intended to be used by developers.
+:information_source: **This guide is intended to be used by developers.
 If you're not a developer - please find one and come back later :)**

 Metrilo helps you track the events that the people visiting your shop do - viewing specific pages or products, adding products to the cart, making orders, etc. The provided data is transformed into different reports and analytics metrics you could benefit from.